Selection criteria for the degrees of Doctor of Philosophy in English; Master of Philosophy in English (Medieval); Master of Studies in English

 Written work and/or portfolio produced by the student

 Applicants should submit either two pieces of work, in English, at 2,000 words apiece or a single piece of 4,000 words.
-Extracts from longer pieces are welcome but should be prefaced by a note which puts them in context.
-It is better to submit essays related to the area and in the subject in which the applicants wishes to work.
-The written work will be assessed for: analytical and critical acumen; ability to construct and defend an argument; powers of expression.
+Footnotes should be included within the word count; however, the bibliography and appendices should not.
+We ask that applicants closely observe the specified word count, due to the volume of applications we receive and our deadlines for making decisions and notifying candidates.
+Extracts from longer pieces of work may be submitted, but should be prefaced by a note which puts them in context.
+It is preferable to submit essays related to the area and in the subject in which the applicants wish to work.
+The written work will be assessed for its analytical and critical acumen, the applicant's ability to construct and defend an argument, and for power of expression.

 Research proposal or personal statement

 Research Proposal (for applicants to DPhil): The research proposal should be an outline of your research plans (in English) of approximately two pages in length.
-This will be assessed for: the coherence and viability of the project; the originality of the project; the feasibility of successfully completing the project in the time available for the course (a maximum of four years); evidence of understanding of appropriate research skills required for successful completion of the project and of appropriate training at master’s level or equivalent to undertake the project.
+This will be assessed for the coherence and viability of the project, the originality of the project, the feasibility of its successful completion in the time available for the course (a maximum of four years), evidence of understanding of appropriate research skills required for successful completion of the project, and of appropriate training at Master’s level or equivalent to undertake the project.

 Personal Statement (for applicants to the MSt/MPhil): The personal statement should be one to two pages in length.
-This will be assessed for: evidence of motivation for and understanding of the proposed area of study and the nature of the course applied to; commitment to the subject; evidence of a defined set of research interests.
-A statement which indicates the likely dissertation research area the candidate wishes to pursue is more useful than one which presents personal interests, achievements and aspirations.
+This will be assessed for evidence of motivation for and understanding of the proposed area of study and the nature of the course applied to, commitment to the subject, and evidence of a defined set of research interests.
+A statement which indicates the likely dissertation research area the candidate wishes to pursue is more useful than one which presents personal interests, achievements, and aspirations.

 Performance at interview(s)